 Feeling unsatisfied at work?
-We interviewed career coach and MD of Personal Career Management.
+We interviewed a career coach and MD of Personal Career Management.
 Corinne Mills, for her advice on how to make your job more exciting.

 What advice would you give to someone who has recently become bored and uninterested in their work?